 You alone, and, if expressly permitted pursuant to this Contract, your designated roommate, may occupy your accommodation.
-You must always be living in your accommodation while you have a designated roommate.
 This Contract and your accommodation cannot be assigned, "sublet," lent or otherwise shared with another person without the prior written authorization of the University.
-This authorization is exercised by the University in its absolute discretion and may be withheld and withdrawn for any reason.
-Without limiting the forgoing, allowing people to stay in your accommodation through the use of short term rental services (for example: Airbnb) is not permitted even if you are also present in the accommodation at the same time.
+Without limiting the forgoing, allowing people to stay in your accommodation through the use of short term rental services (for example - Airbnb) is not permitted even if you are also present in the accommodation at the same time.
+Such authorization is exercised by the University in its absolute discretion and may be withheld and withdrawn for any reason.
 This is so even when money or other consideration are not exchanged.
 Unauthorized assignment, "subletting," sharing or lending is a breach of this Contact and will result in the eviction of the other person(s) occupying or sharing your accommodation and may result in the University evicting you.